emptymonkey/shelljack/README.md

 # Similar Works #

+_shelljack_ is only the latest in a series of tools that can best be described as "Processes acting badly with ptrace."
+The most notable of these tools was [Metlstorm](https://twitter.com/Metlstorm)'s [ssh-jack](http://www.blackhat.com/presentations/bh-usa-05/bh-us-05-boileau.pdf) from 2005 which opened the door for this style of attack.
+Metlstorm's tool uses [Python](https://www.python.org/) and [GDB](http://www.sourceware.org/gdb/) scripts to tap into an active SSH session.
+The Ubuntu security team [added a patch](http://www.gossamer-threads.com/lists/linux/kernel/1239943) to reduce the attack surface represented by ptrace as a direct response to ssh-jack.

-While _shelljack_ was written independent of any other codebase, I did come across several other projects during my research that use similar techniques.
-These projects explore both ptrace code injection as well as terminal mangling.
-If this is an area that interests you, these projects are worth studying.
+I also came across several other projects during my research that use similar techniques to explore both ptrace code injection as well as terminal mangling.
+If this is an area that interests you, these other projects are also worth studying.

 * [retty](http://pasky.or.cz/dev/retty/) is a tiny tool that lets you attach processes running on other terminals.
 * [neercs](http://caca.zoy.org/wiki/neercs) allows you to detach a session from a terminal.